Words Used to Silence Us — A Glossary

 Yes, you heard right, someone just called you “sexist” for talking about women’s rights and issues and possibly implying that men enjoy privilege and power over women in our society.
 This accusation is most often leveled by men who are uncomfortable having their privilege pointed out to them and really wish you’d stop.

 Also, “whore.”
 Mandaray put it best in the comments: “A lot of times, when men are frustrated with a woman, they will immediately use one of these terms to not only dismiss her, but to imply that she is sexually “overavailable,” thus making her have even less worth somehow. “

 This one is for the guys.
 You’ll hear it when you speak out against sexist behavior on the part of male friends who have done their homework and know all about the feminist conspiracy to castrate all males.
 It means that you don’t really care about feminist issues, you just want to score points with the chicks.
 It means that you’re a big wussy who likes girls and girls have cooties.
 It means the speaker is very likely an anti-feminist MRA who believes in Straw Feminists.

 Bonus Word: Butthurt

 I saved this one for last because Wow!
-It combines many of the words on this list (Hypersensitive, Overreacting, Emotional, to name a few) into one neat little rape-culture-promoting package!
+It combines many of the words on this list (Hypersensitive, Overreacting, Emotional, Offended, Relax, to name a few) into one neat little rape-culture-promoting package!
 It’s not just me, right?
-I really never thought about it before today, but when a friend wondered what it meant, I realized that this word had always bugged me due to the vaguely rapey implication.
+I really never thought about it, but when a friend wondered what it meant, I realized that this word had always bugged me due to the vaguely rapey implication.
 Anyway, as my friend pointed out, this word is used when the speaker wants to express utter dismissal and invalidation of your thoughts, ideas, and feelings.
 Neat!